jlchan/www.julialang.org/downloads/oldreleases.md

 # Older Unmaintained Releases

-Old releases are available should you need to use them to run Julia code writen for those releases.
+Old releases are available should you need to use them to run Julia code written for those releases.
 Note that these are not actively developed nor maintained anymore.

+@@row @@col-12
 ~~~
 <table class="downloads table table-hover table-bordered">
   <thead>